 All drivers, from England, Wales, Ireland, Northern Ireland and Scotland, are required to licence with INCARACE.
-New licences are £75.
-Renewals are £60.
+Licences are £75.00 (1st January to 31st December)

 Experienced oval racing Hot Rod drivers will do a minimum of one meeting from the rear unless four new tyres are selected in which case it must be three meetings from the rear.
 Other drivers will be considered upon their ability once on track.